MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Experiments

-In the subsequent empirical evaluations, we shall address the following questions:\\ (1) Is the mixing of HMC with neural transport, both qualitatively and quantitatively, apparent?\\ (2) Does the exponential tilting with correction term $f_\theta(x)$ improve the quality of synthesis?\\ (3) In the latent space, does smooth interpolation remain feasible?\\ (4) In terms of ablation, what is the effect of amount of parameters $\alpha$ for flow-based $q_\alpha$?\\ (5) Is discriminative learning in the form of NCE an efficient alternative learning method?
+(1) Is the mixing of HMC with neural transport, both qualitatively and quantitatively, apparent?\\ (2) In the latent space, does smooth interpolation remain feasible?\\ (3) Does the exponential tilting with correction term $f_\theta(x)$ improve the quality of synthesis?\\ (4) In terms of ablation, what is the effect of amount of parameters $\alpha$ for flow-based $q_\alpha$?\\ (5) Is discriminative learning in the form of NCE an efficient alternative learning method?

+The primary concern of our work is the mixing of MCMC, which is addressed in (1) and (2).
+We refer to Appendix~\ref{sec:app_arch} and~\ref{sec:app_training} for details on training settings and model architectures.